“When 'I' is replaced by 'we', even illness becomes wellness!” Malcolm X

 - Denise L. Mellion, River of Light (Gothenburg)

 - Karin Bruce, LärOlika (Stockholm)

 412 54 Göteborg

-We hosted the Euro-Med Dialogue Award Ceremony in Stockholm in 2010.
+In 2010, we hosted the Euro-Med Dialogue Award Ceremony in Stockholm.

 We used to organise the annual peace day celebration with our network members.